-- As of 8:30 AM EDT, there were approximately 122,000 customer outages reported across Louisiana. - Restoration efforts are underway across the affected region, supported by mutual assistance, with more than 29,000 personnel from over 29 states, the District of Columbia, and Canada. - Restorations for customers in the less hard-hit areas in northern Louisiana are effectively complete. - Full restorations for the most significantly damaged areas in western Louisiana will be extended, taking up to several weeks for some portions of southwest Louisiana. - Some of the hardest hit areas continue to have limited access due to storm debris. - Hurricane Laura caused significant damage to transmission infrastructure in portions of Louisiana and Texas.
+- As of 8:30 AM EDT, there were approximately 110,000 customer outages reported across Louisiana. - Restoration efforts are underway across the affected region, supported by mutual assistance, with more than 29,000 personnel from over 29 states, the District of Columbia, and Canada. - Full restorations for the most significantly damaged areas in western Louisiana will be extended, taking up to several weeks for some portions of southwest Louisiana. - Hurricane Laura caused significant damage to transmission infrastructure in portions of Louisiana and Texas.
 Restoration of transmission systems is a priority to help enable other phases of restoration.